Flux GM30 Review And Buying Advice

 Comfort: Very comfortable straps and design to keep most riders free of pressure points.

-Heel-Toe Response: There is good response here.
+Heel-Toe Response: There is a good response here.
 It’s not sharp but smooth and handles most women’s boards without a problem.
 If you are riding men’s boards then you might want to consider riding men’s bindings too if you can fit in them.
 They will handle the more difficult to turn men’s boards better.

 Tip-Tail Response: Not much going on here.
 The whole binding underfoot has pretty solid contact with the board so there is a dead spot.
-Still there isn’t bad leverage with the ankle strap and supportive binding for getting a board to butter.
+Still, there isn’t bad leverage with the ankle strap and supportive binding for getting a board to butter.

 Boot Support: Very supportive.
 You get a very firm feeling and the ankle strap fits like no other binding.
 You wouldn’t think that moving them a few milliliters to mount on the inside of the heel loop would make that much of a difference but it does.